wojtekmaj/react-pdf/packages/react-pdf/README.md

 #### Copying wasm directory

-First, you need to copy wasm from `pdfjs-dist` (React-PDF's dependency - it should be in your `node_modules` if you have React-PDF installed). cMaps are located in `pdfjs-dist/wasm`.
+First, you need to copy wasm from `pdfjs-dist` (React-PDF's dependency - it should be in your `node_modules` if you have React-PDF installed).
+Wasm files are located in `pdfjs-dist/wasm`.

 ##### Vite